dianlight/deployer/README.markdown

 In my company we need to manage continus develop of website in production but on a single SymphonyCMS installation is very difficult.
 A signle developer or author (in my company are copywriters and marketing peoples without technical expertice ) can insert bug or error ant drop the site avability.
 So I create a two enviroment architecture, one for staging and develop and one for production.
-When a new version of a site is ready and teste in stage environment I create the Ensemble (whith "Export Ensamble" extension) and move all to the production environment.
+When a new version of a site is ready and tested in stage environment I create the Ensemble (whith "Export Ensamble" extension) and move all to the production environment.
-This extensions try to autmate this procedure.
+This extensions is a try to autmate the procedure.

 This is my first extension for Symphony and I'm not expert in PHP (I'm a Java developer) so I borrow function and code from the original Export Ensamble and FileManager extensions.